MuhammedZohaib/My-Second-Brain/JavaScript/JS Dump.md

 # Promises
-The concept of promise is that it is an object which contains some value for an asynchorous function.
+The concept of promise is that it is an object which contains some value for an asynchronous function.
 Sometimes we don't know what will be the value of this object so this object has three states.
 1. Pending
 2. Fulfilled
 3. Rejected